Rounded/styleguides/comments.md

 ## Git Commits should:
 1. Be concise.
 2. Explain what was added or updated.
+3. Be added often.
-3. Almost "tell a story" of what happened to a project.
+4. Almost "tell a story" of what happened to a project.

 # Commenting